openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 ``params`` contains member variables for every parameter that will be changed in the campaign.
 In this case, it is the offered traffic ``params.offeredTraffic``.

-Besides these parameters, this section also sets the packet size, the packet scheduling strategy, simulation's settling time and five other parameters.
+Besides these parameters, this section also sets the packet size, the packet scheduling strategy, simulation settling time and five other parameters.

 .. _experiment1FirstCampaignConfig: